AxelWalthelm/ContourTracing/README.md

 ## Experimental Performance

 The inner loop of contour tracing is optionally unrolled and optimized for speed.
 To generate this optimized code a Python script is used.
-Use macro FEPCT_GENERATOR_OPTIMIZED to control use of the optimized code.
+Use macro FECTS_GENERATOR_OPTIMIZED to control use of the optimized code.

 To minimize border checking operations in the optimized code, a border test is done as a first step called rule 0: